lixianbin1/vite-plugin-lazy-thumbnails/log/README_en.md

 - Modified the blur transition effect
 - Modify the regular expression for background image processing
 - Added format preservation option (output format based on original format)

+## v0.3.0

+- Added logic to prioritize caching if images are cached (to prevent flickering caused by page refreshing replacement paths)
+- Fixed an issue where "t" in the path caused the path to be incorrect